 History of Integration Techniques

 The development of integration techniques for fractions has evolved over centuries.
-Early mathematicians like Archimedes used geometric methods to find areas, but the formalization of calculus by Newton and Leibniz in the 17th century provided a more systematic approach.
+On the flip side, early mathematicians like Archimedes used geometric methods to find areas, but the formalization of calculus by Newton and Leibniz in the 17th century provided a more systematic approach.
 Techniques such as partial fraction decomposition were refined in the 18th and 19th centuries, enabling mathematicians to handle more complex rational functions.
 Today, these techniques are standard tools in calculus and are taught in introductory courses worldwide.

 Essential Techniques for Integrating Fractions